Intertek can help you attain FCC Part 68 approval

 In addition to Part 68, FCC Part 15 applies to most Customer Premise Equipment (CPE) and regulates the electromagnetic interference of the equipment.
 We are fully equipped to handle all your FCC requirements, including both Part 15 and Part 68.
 We can issue combined quotations for both Part 15 and Part 68 testing, thereby speeding up compliance.
 In Canada, comparable rules apply for which we offer comprehensive services.

-In addition to being a Competent Body for the European Union’s EMC Directive, Intertek is accredited for testing to these Common Technical Regulations:
+Additionally, Intertek is accredited for testing to these Common Technical Regulations:

 - AS/ACIF S016; Hierarchical Digital